nikkipeck/ws/README.md

 SimpleServerStartTest - Starts a server on port 8081, can handle requests.
 Will timeout after configured accept_timeout in milliseconds.

 StatusCodeUnitTest - test status codes object.

+*

+Known issue in eclipse:
+Rolled to Java 11.
+There is a bug in Eclipse in which M2e overrides the maven.compiler.source and maven.compiler.target properties, so I am assuming this pom works for other IDEs.
+Eclipse bug: https://bugs.eclipse.org/bugs/show_bug.cgi?id=543631